-T - Partnership work will be a focus in order to help reduce the risk of accidental fires in the home.
 Population growth and new A growing number of households, - An increasing population will impact on WFRS and health services with Political High and negative impact on housing developments residents and employees in more demand for services, particularly for older people where the Economic service demand.
 An Warwickshire will increase demand on largest population growth is set to be seen (50 plus).
 Social increasing population will infrastructure (e.g. roads, schools, - An increased risk of accidental home fires.
 Technological place significant pressures on social housing) and services (e.g. social - Increased traffic on the roads, particularly at peak times, with a risk of Environmental public services and WFRS will care, waste management).
 New housing increasing road traffic accidents.
 Legal have to adapt to these developments are common sights - Roads will become busier resulting in more congestion on the roads and Organisational changing and diverse across Warwickshire. reduced air quality.
-Developments in self-driving cars and trucks, and communities. improved battery technology leading to more electric or hybrid cars may offer solutions. - More infrastructure will need to be put in place for new housing stock, for example the installation of fire hydrants to ensure water supplies are close by in the case of a fire. - A need to support people living healthy and longer lives in their own home - a partnership approach supported by all agencies to reduce the demand on services. - To tailor services to diverse communities based on their preferences.
+Developments in self-driving cars and trucks, and communities. improved battery technology leading to more electric or hybrid cars may offer solutions. - More infrastructure will need to be put in place for new housing stock, for example the installation of fire hydrants to ensure water supplies are close by in the case of a fire. - A need to support people living healthy and longer lives in their own home - a partnership approach supported by all agencies to reduce the demand on services. - To tailor services to diverse communities based on their preferences. - The requirement to explore multi agency hub/shared buildings with partners to address community issues, to share data on the vulnerable and take a coordinated approach.
+E.g. Police, Social Care, Education and Substance Misuse partners.
 Poverty and Deprivation Unemployment and poverty are Unemployment, poverty and deprivation are all factors that impact on Economic High and negative impact on expected to increase during the COVID- WFRS' services - the Nuneaton & Bedworth area being the area with the Social service demand.
 It is 19 pandemic.
-Many businesses will highest levels. impossible to predict the / c \ collapse and people will lose their jobs. - An increase in deliberate fire setting, linked to anti-social behaviour scale of this following the (The full extent of this may not be felt where the highest levels are in Nuneaton & Bedworth Borough.
+Many businesses will highest levels. impossible to predict the collapse and people will lose their jobs. - An increase in deliberate fire setting, linked to anti-social behaviour scale of this following the (The full extent of this may not be felt where the highest levels are in Nuneaton & Bedworth Borough.
 COVID-19 pandemic. for some time. - An increase in alcohol and drug linked incidents, particularly accidental fires where victims are unable to respond quickly. - An increase in fires for vulnerable groups, including older people living in poverty living in poor housing.
 HS2 A new high speed railway will connect Increases in the number of new home developments and an increase in Economic High and negative impact on London, Birmingham, Manchester and the number of people living within Warwickshire, impacting directly on Social service demand.
 An Leeds, cutting through Warwickshire.
 It WFRS resources across all incident types.
-In particular an increase in Technological increasing population both 11 1 11 is expected to carry 300,000 people will lead to more people travelling on the roads, an increase in the Environmental living in and travelling within passengers per day when fully number of road traffic collisions and there will be more people at risk of Warwickshire will place (0 =0) operational. a home fire. significant pressures on There is the risk of a train derailment or serious incident within public services.
-WFRS will Warwickshire which would have a large impact on resources in its have to review the way they response. deliver services in order to respond to higher levels of
+In particular an increase in Technological increasing population both is expected to carry 300,000 people will lead to more people travelling on the roads, an increase in the Environmental living in and travelling within passengers per day when fully number of road traffic collisions and there will be more people at risk of Warwickshire will place [0=0] operational. a home fire. significant pressures on There is the risk of a train derailment or serious incident within public services.
+WFRS will There is the risk of a train acraminent of serious moracile main Warwickshire which would have a large impact on resources in its have to review the way they